 Hi!
 I’m Mariah.
 Here are a few things about me:

-Five years ago in 2013, I quit my job as a full-time nurse, moved out of my city apartment, gave away my car, packed a backpack full of a few belongings, and set off for a year of travel.
+Four years ago in 2013, I quit my job as a full-time nurse, moved out of my city apartment, gave away my car, packed a backpack full of a few belongings, and set off for a year of travel.
 I made this decision because I couldn’t shake the unsettling feeling that I was not pursuing a lifestyle I believed in.
 My values didn’t match up with the daily choices I had been making, so I decided some re-alignment was in order.

 The last five years have been the most challenging, rewarding, roller-coaster, magical, unpredictable, heart-opening, incredible years of my life.
 This space is my attempt to chronicle what it looks and feels like to chase after your creative dreams, to pursue authenticity, vulnerability, and connectedness.